owenmonroe/knowledge_periodicals_text_reuse/003_transcripts1.md

 ---

 # Section 1 Transcripts: The Mocking Bird
 This page features transcripts of the text from sources images presented in the "Section 1 Sources: The Mocking Bird" page of this edition.
-Reprinted text is in ***bold and italics***
+Reprinted text is in ***bold and italics***.
 <br/><br/>